 Liability and refunds

 Asia Exchange assumes no liability for any damage to health, safety or property, or for financial loss.
-Asia Exchange is not liable for failure to fulfill its duties or to refund payments in cases of force majeure, strikes or other situations beyond the control of Asia Exchange.
+Asia Exchange is not liable for failure to fulfil its duties or to refund payments in cases of force majeure, strikes or other situations beyond the control of Asia Exchange.

 Asia Exchange assumes no liability if a student’s application does not successfully register in Asia Exchange’s database due to a technical problem at the student’s end.

 Exchange students are responsible for abiding the laws of the host country.
 In many Asian countries, legislation pertaining to e.g. narcotics is considerably more severe than in Europe.